WeShap: Weak Supervision Source Evaluation with Shapley Values: Our Method

 The computational complexity of computing the WeShap value primarily stems from calculating the WeShap weights outlined in Equation \ref{eq:weshap-weights} and identifying the K-nearest neighbors for each validation instance.
 Brute-force KNN search entails a complexity of $\mathcal{O}(n_{val}dn)$ (where $d$ is the feature dimensionality), but this can be optimized to $\mathcal{O}(n_{val}d\log{n})$ by employing spatial data structures like KD-Trees \cite{bentley1975multidimensional}, with an additional $\mathcal{O}(n\log{n})$ complexity for constructing the KD-Tree.

-Now, let's turn our attention to computing the WeShap weights, which can be derived from $SV_{p,w}^+$ and $SV_{p,w}^-$ values.
+Let's focus on computing the WeShap weights, which can be derived from $SV_{p,w}^+$ and $SV_{p,w}^-$ values.
 Directly computing all $SV_{p,w}^+$ values following Equation \ref{eq:sv-pos} requires $\mathcal{O}(m^4)$ computations, but this can be optimized further using dynamic programming.
 As illustrated in Figure \ref{fig:dp-formula}, we categorize all possible permutations of LFs into three cases: \begin{itemize} \item The target LF $\lambda$ is the last in the permutation; \item Some other correct LF is the last in the permutation; \item Some incorrect LF is the last in the permutation. \end{itemize} In the first case, the marginal contribution of $\lambda$ is $\psi(p-1,w)$; in the second case, the average marginal contribution of $\lambda$ is $SV_{p-1,w}^+$; and in the last case, the average marginal contribution of $\lambda$ is $SV_{p, w-1}^+$.
 This yields the following recursive formula:

 with the boundary values being